THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Having married her fifth cousin once removed, Franklin Delano Roosevelt, she found her calling as the first lady of the US.

-Eleanor Roosevelt’s leadership on human rights and social activism is a testimony to the inspiration historical leadership can give today’s corporate leaders.
 Great leadership inspires.
 And it transcends time and space.
 Leaders interested in developing their influence and abilities understand how historical leadership can help them achieve their goals.

 As someone with a direct interest in historical leadership lessons, I cannot afford to overlook examples of dedicated servant leadership like Eleanor Roosevelt’s, especially when so many of her leadership principles coincide with those I espouse.
-People like Eleanor Roosevelt have shown the world what servant leadership is before leadership coaches like myself dissected and defined its components.
-Their leadership examples are, beyond doubt, timeless guides to leadership authenticity, character, and personal growth.

 Understanding Eleanor Roosevelt

-Deprived of her parents’ guidance and leadership from early childhood, Eleanor Roosevelt found the mentor she needed in Marie Souvestre, the headmistress of the prestigious Allenswood Academy in Wimbledon, that she attended from the age of 15.
+Deprived of her parents’ guidance and leadership from early childhood, Eleanor Roosevelt found the mentor she needed in Marie Souvestre, the headmistress of the prestigious Allenswood Academy in Wimbledon, which she attended from the age of 15.

 After FDR contracted polio and the two of them settled an affair-related rift in their marriage, Eleanor became FDR’s full-fledged political partner.
 She was in the perfect position to help others and effect positive change.
 And that she did, with all her heart and physical strength.

-Amid the turmoil of World War I, she visited hospitals, raised funds for veterans, pushed for the racial desegregation of the army, and tirelessly championed women’s rights.
+Amid the turmoil of World War II, she visited hospitals, raised funds for veterans, pushed for the racial desegregation of the army, and tirelessly championed women’s rights.
 Reporters often found it impossible to keep up with her schedule.

 From the technical perspective of a leadership coaching specialist, she embodied: